Los Angeles bid for the 2024 Summer Olympics: Revenues

 At the time of the bid, UCLA, the University of Southern California (USC), NBC Universal, the Los Angeles Rams and the City of Los Angeles were modernizing or building infrastructure for future Olympic venues, totaling over $3 billion.
 Not listed as non-OCOG (Organizing Committee for Olympic Games).

 The City of Los Angeles has guaranteed to sign the required Olympic City Charter and be the sole entity responsible for the Games and cost surplus or overruns.
-The City has pledged to contribute $250 million to cover any cost overruns.
+The city has pledged to contribute $250 million to cover any cost overruns.
 The State of California has created an Olympic Games Trust Fund that would pay for potential budget overruns up to $250 million.
 Both government guaranty payments would take place only if LA 2024's private insurance proves inadequate to cover cost overruns.

 The theme and bid embodies the IOC Agenda 2020 reforms of Olympics, and a surplus of $161 million is predicted in Los Angeles.
 On January 9, 2017, the LA 2024 committee issued a report predicting that the Olympics would boost the local economy by $11.2 billion.

 Transportation and infrastructure

 Los Angeles International Airport (widely known by its IATA code of LAX), the city's main airport, is investing more than US$1.9 billion into an expansion of the Tom Bradley International Terminal.
 The new Midfield Concourse Terminal is scheduled to add 11 gates for 2019, and many other improvements are planned with an expected completion date of 2023.

 The Los Angeles Metro passed a county-wide measure expanding the county of Los Angeles' transportation tax for modernization of its infrastructure in 2008.
-This measure provides funding for many of the highest priority projects, including the Crenshaw/LAX Line connecting to LAX, Regional Connector light rail subway line corridor thru Downtown LA to Santa Monica and Long Beach, Purple Line Extension subway to UCLA, the Los Angeles Streetcar through downtown LA and five other transit lines and projects in the draft stages.
-The Purple Line and Crenshaw/LAX connectors are to be completed in time for 2024.
+This measure provides funding for many of the highest priority projects, including the Crenshaw/LAX Line connecting to LAX, Regional Connector light rail subway line corridor thru Downtown LA to Santa Monica and Long Beach, D Line Extension subway to UCLA, the Los Angeles Streetcar through downtown LA and five other transit lines and projects in the draft stages.
+The D Line and Crenshaw/LAX connectors are to be completed in time for 2024.
 The transportation plans are already fully funded by LA County voters.
 A second measure, Measure M, which passed in November 2016 elections, will extend the transportation tax funds indefinitely and speed many other projects with $120 billion in highway and transit projects over forty years, including a Sepulveda Subway line from the Valley to the Los Angeles westside thru the Sepulveda Pass.

 LA 2024 bid leaders are touting these measures and infrastructure improvements as indicators of the new Los Angeles and a car-free Olympics in a city known for its car culture.
 158.5 km (98 miles) of new rails, 93 stations and 350,000 daily average boardings.
 Los Angeles had no rail lines in 1984.
 Bid leaders indicate public rail transportation lines will be available to all of the clusters: Downtown Long Beach, San Fernando Valley Sports Park, Downtown L.A., and the Santa Monica beach cluster.